MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 #### Publishing certificate

-The certificate for the Publisher role secures the FTPS traffic for application owners when they upload content.
+The certificate for the Publisher role secures the FTPS traffic for app owners when they upload content.
 The certificate for publishing must contain a subject that matches the FTPS DNS entry.

 | Format | Example |
 | --- | --- |